fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

   parts.reduce( (s, p) => someMagicHere )
 ```

-and does not work, it's worth to use console.log, which requires the arrow function to be written in it's longer form
+and does not work, it's worth to use console.log, which requires the arrow function to be written in its longer form

 ```js
 const total = parts.reduce( (s, p) => {